Tsingy de Bemaraha:

 Fauna & Flora:

 As in almost all national parks in Madagascar, over 85% of the fauna and flora in the Tsingys de Bemaraha is endemic.
 Around 650 different plant species find a home here.
 Succulents such as the famous bottle trees or beautiful orchids can be admired throughout the park.
 In addition, there is an unbelievable variety of animals, which one would not expect at first glance in such a region.
 Besides Madagascar’s largest predator, the Fossa, Van-Decken-Sifakas, bamboo lemurs, red-fronted and mouse lemurs, and many other lives in the national park.
 The animals adapt perfectly to their environment and can sometimes even jump around between the razor-sharp stones.
-Almost 100 different bird species can be observed within the park, including the very rare Madagascar Fish Eagle (Ankoay or Haliaeetus vociferoides), the Giant Coua (Coua gigas) and the Long-Eared Owl (Asio madagascariensis).
+Almost 100 different bird species can be observed within the park, including the very rare Madagascar Fish Eagle (Ankoay or Icthyophaga vociferoides), the Giant Coua (Coua gigas) and the Long-Eared Owl (Asio madagascariensis).

 In the caves and rock formations live about 15 species of bats, which can be seen from time to time also during the day.
 Reptile lovers will not miss out in the Tsingy de Bemaraha either: With over 60 species, reptiles are well represented alongside some amphibian species.
 The rare Madagascan big-headed turtles (Erymnochelys madagascariensis) live exclusively in this region.
 They can only be found with a lot of luck, just like the also rare and only here living leaf chameleon Brookesia perarmata.